Improved lower bounds for the maximum order of an induced acyclic subgraph

 Our next goal is to develop a variance-based refinement in the spirit of Angel, Campigotto, and Laforest (ACL)~\cite{acl2013}.
 This requires a random variable whose expectation recovers the AGJS bound \eqref{eq:AGJS} from Akbari--Ghodrati--Jabalameli--Saghafian~\cite{akbari2017}.
 Our strategy is to construct such a variable by analyzing the problem from a complementary perspective: instead of building a random \emph{acyclic set}, we define a randomized procedure that generates a feedback vertex set (FVS).

-To implement our strategy, this section introduces the DL algorithm.\footnote{The name ``DL algorithm'' is chosen as a counterpart to the ``LL algorithm'' from the undirected setting \cite{acl2013}; ``DL'' is an abbreviation for \textbf{D}irected \textbf{L}abeling.} The analysis is organized as follows.
+To implement our strategy, this section introduces the DLL algorithm.\footnote{The name ``DLL algorithm'' is chosen as a counterpart to the ``LL algorithm'' from the undirected setting \cite{acl2013}; ``DLL'' is an abbreviation for \textbf{D}irected \textbf{L}ist\textbf{L}eft.} The analysis is organized as follows.
 In \S\ref{subsec:dl_definition}, we formally define the algorithm and prove its correctness (that it always produces an FVS).
 In \S\ref{subsec:dl_structural}, we establish its key structural properties, showing that it produces optimal solutions and deriving a worst-case bound on its output size.
 Finally, in \S\ref{subsec:dl_akbari}, we compute the expected FVS size and show that it recovers the AGJS bound \eqref{eq:AGJS}.